BAT4K/gdsc/README.md

-# GDSC Dev Team Recruitments
+# GDSC SNIoE Dev Team Recruitments

-Welcome to the GDSC Dev Team recruitment test project!
-This project involves creating a full-stack application where users can submit their entries, and submissions are displayed in a user-friendly format.
+This project is a submission and display system for the GDSC Dev Team recruitment task.
+It allows users to submit tasks, stores the submissions in MongoDB, and displays them on a user-friendly page.
+The project uses Node.js for the backend, MongoDB for the database, and Vercel for deployment.

 ## Features